grijjy/JustAddCode/TextToSpeech/README.md

 # In this fork: by oMAR mar/20
 * Added getVoices ( a list of voices available to Text-to-speech - returns voice descriptions on a TStrings )
 status: Ok for iOS, Android and Windows
+* Loads default voices for the Locale.
+If available, capture 1 male and 1 female voices for the default OS language
 * Capture one male and one female voices to allow 2 person dialog ( TV journal style )
 * Set voices alternating, one line at a time ( one line for the guy one for the girl ) ok for iOS and Android.
 Not working for Windows.
    Windows SAPI COM code needs fixing, to do voice selection Hard coded voice selection ( pt-BR )    <-- fix that
 - for iOS there are one male and one female voices available in portuguese-BR
-- for Android, there is a brasilian male voice and a spanish-mexican female that kinda make a funny couple :)
+- for Android, there is a brazilian male voice and a spanish-mexican female that kinda make a funny couple :) on Android, you can download extra voices ( Android Settings )

 The example was expanded to: